The Lifelong Benefits of Service Learning Abroad

 in the lives of those in need worldwide.

-a fine new website that explores issues relating to volunteering,
+a fine new website that explores issues relating to volunteering and a classic

 of experienced and accomplished writers who are experts

 in the field.

 Tourism Concern, a British non-profit organization that works to ensure that tourism benefits local communities, provides information about the impact of volunteering as well as their recommended programs.